These vegan Oatmeal Raisin Chocolate Chip Cookies are tender, chewy, chocolatey, and deliciously sweet.

 - Line a baking sheet with parchment paper.
 Set aside

 - In a large bowl, add the flour, rolled oats, baking soda, salt, cinnamon and optional nutmeg.
 Whisk to combine.

-In a medium bowl, cream the butter, vanilla and milk together until smooth (*See note).
+In a medium bowl, cream the butter, sugar, vanilla and milk together until smooth (*See note).
 Add the flax egg and combine.

 Add the butter mixture to the large bowl and combine until a dough is formed.
 Dough will be slightly sticky & slightly crumbly.
 If dough is too crumbly, add 1-2 teaspoons of vegan milk to help it stick better.
 Don't overwork the dough.

 - Gently fold in the chocolate chip and raisins.